 Homework assignments will walk you step-by-step through an exploration of the brain and of the computational models, building from simpler concepts and tasks to more complex ones.
 In addition, the TAs and I are here to help you if and when you need guidance to complete the homework.
 Students who have questions can make an appointment with the TAs and can receive one-on-one help with key programming and neuroscience concepts, as well as trouble-shooting code.
-Assignments (which are due by Fridays at midnight) will be posted on Quercus two weeks before they are due, and will typically require you to submit both written responses as well as, in some cases, snippets of statistical or computer-programming code that you have written.
+Assignments will be posted on Quercus at least two weeks before they are due, and will typically require you to submit both written responses as well as, in some cases, snippets of statistical or computer-programming code that you have written.
 Late submissions.
-Late submissions will receive a 10% penalty for every 24-hour period beyond the deadline, unless appropriate documentation of an emergency situation is received (see the departmental policy on missed term work for further details).
+Late submissions will receive a 10% penalty for every 24-hour period beyond the deadline, up to a maximum of a 50% penalty, unless appropriate documentation of an emergency situation is received (see the departmental policy on missed term work for further details).
 Answer keys for homework will be released one week following the deadline.
 Once answer keys are released, no late submissions will be accepted.

-4. Class participation: This class is presented via a mix of asynchronous online lecture videos and synchronous lecture components that will be recorded and posted to Quercus.
-Nevertheless, a major goal of the class is to engage you in substantive interaction with me, the TAs, and other students in the class, because this is one of the primary ways to help you develop critical thinking capacity, and the ability to apply the knowledge you obtain beyond the specific circumstances in which it is presented.
-Participation can take one of three forms: participating during class discussion time, participating substantively on the Discussion Board (accessed via Quercus), and attending virtual get-to-know-you meetings (see more details on this below).
+4. Class participation: A major goal of the class is to engage you in substantive interaction with me, the TAs, and other students in the class, because this is one of the primary ways to help you develop critical thinking capacity, and the ability to apply the knowledge you obtain beyond the specific circumstances in which it is presented.
+Participation can take one of four forms: participating during class discussion time, participating substantively on the Discussion Board (accessed via Quercus), attending office hours on Zoom, and attending get-to-know-you meetings (see more details on this below).
 Participation will be graded on a point system, with 10 total points possible.

-Documented instances of participation are worth the following:

-Participating in virtual class discussion - 1 pt/session

-Attending office hours - 1 pt/session

-Posting in course discussion boards - 1 pt/substantive comment

-Participating in virtual Meet-the-Professor session - 2 pts (max of once)
+Documented instances of participation are worth the following: Participating in class - 1 pt/class Attending office hours on Zoom - 1 pt/session Posting in course discussion boards - 1 pt/substantive comment Participating in Meet-the-Professor session - 2 pts (max of once)